Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Hidden structure within the Dirac--Klein-Gordon equations

-and show that it can be decomposed into terms with Klein-Gordon type factors.
-Roughly speaking, we call a field $\phi$ of `Klein-Gordon type' if its norm $ \| \phi \|_{L^2_f(\Hcal_s)}$ can be well controlled.
-Taking into account our model problem \eqref{eq:D-KG}, examples of `Klein-Gordon type' fields include
+We now consider the Dirac--Dirac interaction term $ \psi^* \gamma^0 \psi$ and show that it can be decomposed into terms with Klein-Gordon type factors.
+Roughly speaking, we call a field $\phi$ of `Klein-Gordon type' if its $L^2$ norm $ \| \phi \|_{L^2_f(\Hcal_s)}$ can be well controlled.
+Examples of `Klein-Gordon type' fields include

 \begin{definition} Let $\Psi$ be a $\CC^2$-valued function.
 We define